 Every year, you will find several types of art fairs in San Francisco.
 They range from high-end marketplaces to festivals that feature unique items from local artists.

-Many of the events are held indoors, while a few are held outdoors in a more casual setting.
+Some of the events are held indoors, while several are held outdoors in a more casual street fair setting.
 Each one offers hundreds of interesting pieces.
-You can either walk around to admire the art or find the perfect piece to take home with you.
+At most of the events, you can sip on wine or beer while wandering around admiring the art until you find the perfect piece to take home with you.

 The Fog Design and Art Fair is an annual event that helps raise money to support the Museum of Modern Art's California-wide exhibits and their educational programs.
 It features contemporary art that pushes the boundaries.
 The festival lasts for four days and invites the public to stop by during this time.
 There is a small cost to enter this event, which is usually around $20 to $25 per person.